Sort-Care/Sort-Care.github.io/_posts/2017-01-04-Core-Data-iOS.markdown

 header:
   teaser: /assets/images/codeback.jpg
   overlay_image: /assets/images/codeback.jpg
-  overlay_filter: 0.6 # same as adding an opacity of 0.5 to a black background
+  overlay_filter: 0.4 # same as adding an opacity of 0.5 to a black background

 ---
+{% include toc title="Contents" %}

 ## Initializing The Core Stack

 ### What is Core Stack?
+**<span style = "display:block;
+	float:left;
+	font-family:Georgia;
+	font-size: 310%;
+	font-weight: bold;
+	line-height: 90%;
+	margin-right: 6px;
+	margin-bottom:-2px;
-**A collection of framework objects** that are accessed as part of the initialization of Core Data and that mediate between the objects in your application and external data stores.
+	margin-top: 7px;">A</span> collection of framework objects** that are accessed as part of the initialization of Core Data and that mediate between the objects in your application and external data stores.
 It handles all of the interactions with the external data stores so that your application can focus on its business logic.
 The stack consists of three primary objects: